-1 Introduction
+1. Introduction

-Recently, deep learning has dramatically improved the performance of voice conversion (VC) systems through learning hierarchies of features optimized for the task at hand.
-However, deep learning models are restricted to problems with moderate dimensions and sufficient data, so most deep learning-based VC works focus on the conversion of spectral features, which mainly affect the acoustics of a voice, rather than on the conversion of fundamental frequency (F0) features, which mainly affect the prosody of a voice, because F0 features extracted from STRAIGHT are low-dimensional features that cannot be processed well by deep learning models.
-As mentioned above, in VC tasks, the spectral and F0 features can affect the voice 's acoustic and prosodic features, respectively.
+Voice conversion (VC) has been widely used in many speech processing tasks, such as speaking assistance [1], speech enhancement [2] and other applications [3], [4].
+Therefore, the need for this type of technology in various fields has continued to propel related studies each year.
+Recently, deep learning has dramatically improved the performance of VC systems through learning hierarchies of features optimized for the task at hand.
+However, deep learning models are restricted to problems with moderate dimensions and sufficient data, so most deep learning-based VC works focus on the conversion of spectral features, which mainly affect the voice acoustics of a voice, rather than on the conversion of F0 features, which mainly affect the prosody of a voice, because F0 features extracted from STRAIGHT [5] are low-dimensional features that cannot be processed well by deep learning models.
+One example of deeper VC methods is proposed by Desai et al. [6] based on Neural Networks (NNs).
+Nakashika et al. [7] also proposed a VC method using speaker-dependent restricted Boltzmann machines (RBMs) or deep belief networks (DBNs [8]) to achieve non-linear deep transformation.
+F0 features are usually converted by logarithm Gaussian (LG) normalized transformation [9] in these models.

+As mentioned above, in VC tasks, the spectral and F0 features can affect the voices acoustic and prosodic features, respectively.
 The prosody plays an important role in conveying various types of non-linguistic information, such as the identity, intention, attitude, and mood, which represent the emotions of the speaker.
-However, previous studies have shown that prosody conversion is affected by both short-term and long-term dependencies, such as the sequence of segments, syllables, and words within an utterance, as well as lexical and syntactic systems of a language.
-And it has been shown that CWT can effectively model F0 in different temporal scales and significantly improve the speech synthesis performance [1].
-For this reason, our earlier work [2] decomposed the F0 into 30 temporal scales features containing more specifics of different temporal scales by CWT, and trained them with NN models.
+However, previous studies have shown that prosody conversion is affected by both short- and long-term dependencies, such as the sequence of segments, syllables, and words within an utterance, as well as lexical and syntactic systems of a language [10].
+The LG-based method is insufficient to convert prosody effectively owing to constraints of their linear models and low-dimensional F0 features.
+Recently, it has been shown that CWT can effectively model F0 in different temporal scales and significantly improve the speech synthesis performance [11].
+For this reason, Suni et.al.
+[12] applied CWT for intonation modeling in hidden Markov model (HMM) speech synthesis.
+Ming et.al. used CWT in F0 modeling within the NMF model [13] or DBLSTM model [14] for emotional VC, and our earlier work [15] also decomposed the F0 into 30 temporal scales containing more specifics of different temporal scales by CWT, and trained them with NN models while using DBNs to train the spectral features.